🖤 Dapol Black Label SR Light Pacific Project Update

 Bulleid

-While these are early samples for the design team to review, we are very pleased with how these are shaping up and we're sure you'll agree that they look absolutely stunning.
+We have recently received decorated samples of the entire range and while these are early samples for the design team to review, we are very pleased with how these are shaping up and we're sure you'll agree that they look absolutely stunning.

 These all new models are the most advanced 'Light Pacifics' ever including pre-fitted DCC Sound and Steam Generator features, full diecast construction, working front lamps and headcodes (with user configurable destinations), firebox glow effect and so much more.
 These models have been immensely popular and pre-ordering is highly recommended!

 We currently expect these models to arrive during Q3 2026!
-Please note - the nameplates and crests will be pre-fitted etched on production models, and will NOT be printed
+Please note - the nameplates and crests will be pre-fitted etched on production models, and will NOT be printed.

 Bulleid